2019 Fantasy Baseball: Handicapping the AL MVP Award

 Listen, I get it.
 Some are tired of Trout being touted as the MVP every single year.
 He’s won multiple times and you could argue he should have won two or three more.
 This is all on a team that has been to the playoffs once in his career.
 It’s hard to deny he is the best player in the American League and you could argue he inches out Cody Bellinger and Christian Yelich for the top spot in all of baseball.

 So, what exactly does he need to do to get the award?
 I would say simply finishing the season healthy and playing reasonably well should do it.
 As great as he has been, he has never hit 50 home runs in a season.
 That feat might cement it for him.
 His total run lead means he is more than a win better than the next closest player.
+He may very well be a favorite on sites like ATS.io where the successes of top sportsmen and women translate into cash.
 You have to do a lot of mental gymnastics to give the award to someone else.

 Primary Challenger: Mookie Betts–Boston Red Sox